Would you like to get more information or apply?

 In this module, students continue to build their knowledge and skills in computerized accounting systems, learning QuickBooks, an easy-to-use and powerful system.
 Students will learn to set up a new QuickBooks company and manage customer accounts.
 Students also review and consolidate their understanding of Excel and Word by exporting QuickBooks data into these programs.
 QuickBooks payroll features are also covered.

-This is one of three compulsory courses for the CPA’s Certified Payroll Management program.
+This is one of three compulsory courses for the National Payroll Institute’s Payroll Compliance Practitioner (PCP) program.
 Students who complete this course will be able to apply payroll legislation and calculate individual pay.
 This includes all components of individual pay from remuneration, through deductions, to net pay for both regular and non-regular situations.
 In addition, students will be able to accurately complete Records of Employment.

-This is one of three compulsory courses for the CPA’s Certified Payroll Management Program.
+This is one of three compulsory courses for the National Payroll Institute's Payroll Compliance Practitioner (PCP) designation.
 Students who complete this course will be able to calculate and report the government and third-party remittances, year-end requirements and accounting for payroll at the compliance level for the organization.

 This course is designed to follow the general structure of the Canadian Income Tax Act for individual taxpayers.
 This introductory course presents in-depth coverage of the information needed to prepare a majority of individual income tax returns for residents of Canada.
 The course will cover major income categories, applicable tax rules to calculate net income, allowable deductions for tax payers and calculation of tax payable for individuals.
 The course will also determine who is subject to tax in Canada and the basis on which Canada levies income tax.
 Advance tax topics are covered briefly in this course to create an awareness of subject matter.
 Upon successful completion of this course, the student will be able to prepare a basic individual tax return by calculating net income, taxable income and tax payable.